 Confidentiality of the promotion and tenure process is to be respected forever, not just during that particular year of review.
 Members of promotion and tenure committees participate with the understanding that all matters related to their deliberations remain confidential.
-In addition, faculty candidates under review are discouraged from approaching committee members at any time concerning the disposition of their review and should understand that inquires of this type are deemed entirely inappropriate.
+It is expected that both the candidates and the committees will adhere to the confidentiality of the promotion and tenure process.
+(Pages 3, I.E.) In addition, faculty candidates under review are discouraged from approaching committee members at any time concerning the disposition of their review and should understand that inquiries of this type are deemed entirely inappropriate.